simrenbasra/simys-blog/_posts/2025-09-14-email_genie_part8.md

 To address this, I fine-tuned a Sentence Transformer model on a subset of the Enron email dataset.
 The goal was to create embeddings that better understand the nuances of email text and corporate jargon, and in turn improve vector search.

 In this post, I’ll walk you through the fine-tuning process and share what I learnt along the way!
-Let’s start with the process of fine-tuning embeddings and see what impact it had on the results.
+Let’s start with the process of fine-tuning embeddings and see what impact it had.

 <br>